PhotoVision/PhotoVision.github.io/_pv-markup/shipping-tips.md

 ## Sending in more than one shoot?
 Not a problem!
 Please fill out *one order form per shoot* (whether [ordering online]({{ site.baseurl }}/order-work) or using a [printed order form]({{site.baseurl}}/images/PhotoVision-Film-Order-Form.pdf){: target="_blank"}).
 Each order's film and [online order]({{ site.baseurl }}/order-work) code or [printed order form]({{site.baseurl}}/images/PhotoVision-Film-Order-Form.pdf){: target="_blank"} should be placed in separate zip-close bags.

+## Traveling with film
+When jet-setting off to beautiful locations across the globe, make sure your film is handled with care.
+We suggest to always store film in your carry-on luggage.
+The X-ray scanners used to check carry-on bags are *safe* for all films *under 800 ISO*.
+Most airports allow options for hand checked luggage, simply request this with the airport security staff.
+We do not suggest storeing film in checked luggage.
+The X-ray machines used for checked bags are much more powerful and may damage your film.

 ## Where do I send my film?
 Download our [pre-addressed shipping label]({{site.baseurl}}/images/PhotoVision+Mailing+Label.pdf){: target="_blank"} or hand-address your package in stunning calligraphy to: